Top JIRA Metrics to Boost Productivity

 How to set up:

-1. Go to the Dashboards section in JIRA, select Create Dashboard, and add specific gadgets such as Cumulative Flow Diagram for WIP and Velocity Chart for Team Velocity.
+1. Go to the Dashboards section in JIRA, select Create Dashboard, and add specific gadgets such as Cumulative Flow Diagram for WIP, Velocity Chart for Team Velocity, and Release Burndown charts for tracking progress toward major milestones and forecasting completion dates.

 2. Position each gadget for easy reference, giving your team a visual summary of project progress at a glance.